sabarnac/giveaway-webapp/README.md

+# Note:- This branch is specific to refactoring the application in React using MobX for state management.
+Be careful when making changes here as nothing is fixed.
+Also note anything may be outdated, including this README!

+## YOU HAVE BEEN WARNED

 # The Giveaway Tournament App

 Ever wanted to have a giveaway but didn't want to just randomly select a winner?
 Then just compile this app with a seed, a list of random messages to display for each match, and a list of users, and then just compile and host the generated files on a web server for everyone to see!
 The fixed seed ensures everyone sees the same results, while the Mersenne Twister engine ensures the random distribution of results is uniform!